-5 Things You (Probably) Shouldn’t Do When You Buy an Old Home
+5 Things You Shouldn’t Do When Renovating an Old Home

 It’s a tale as old as time: Woman buys old house for its unique charms only to get hammer happy and go ballistic on renovations.
-In an effort to preserve historical details (and savings accounts) for women everywhere, we called on Nicole Curtis, author, restoration expert and star of HGTV’s Rehab Addict, to share five common renovation traps old-home buyers fall into—and to remind you that antiqueness is the very reason you bought the joint in the first place.
+In an effort to preserve historical details (and savings accounts) for people everywhere, we called on Nicole Curtis, author, restoration expert and star of HGTV’s Rehab Addict, to share common renovation traps old-home buyers fall into—and to remind you that antiqueness is the very reason you bought the joint in the first place.
+Here, five things you shouldn't do when renovating an old home.

 “There’s a reason your old home was built with a formal dining room,” explains Curtis.
 “There will come a time when you don't have a perfectly clean kitchen and you will be so happy you get to keep it out of company's sight.”
 Instead of tearing down walls, and stripping original integrity, she suggests redesigning with sleek, ceiling-height cabinets, adding in light (perhaps there’s room for an extra window or recessed lighting) and removing bulky appliances by tucking away a microwave and investing in a counter-depth fridge (about 6 inches more shallow than standard size options).